 # /usr/bin/yum -bash: yum: command not found

-If you get the same error message, it means yum is not installed on your computer.
+If you get the same error message, yum is not installed on your computer.

 If yum is missing, you can re-install it by downloading the yum tool from here.
 Download the appropriate yum package depending on the Linux distribution you are using.

-For Red Hat, you can download yum from their Red Hat Customer Portal but you do need an active subscription before you can download it.
+For Red Hat, you can download yum from their Red Hat Customer Portal but need an active subscription before you can download it.